CQCL/hugr/specification/hugr.md

 #### `Order` edges

-`Order` edges represent constraints on ordering that may be specified explicitly (e.g. for operations that are stateful).
+`Order` edges represent explicit constraints on ordering between nodes (e.g. useful for stateful operations).
 These can be seen as local value edges of unit type `()`, i.e. that pass no data, and where the source and target nodes must have the same parent.
 There can be at most one `Order` edge between any two nodes.